jhu-saw/sawUniversalRobot/README.md

 ## ROS

-First you need to make sure you can communicate with the UR robot using it's IP address (for example 10.162.34.61).
+First you need to make sure you can communicate with the UR robot using its IP address (for example 10.162.34.61).
 The ROS node is `universal_robot` and can be found in the package `universal_robot_ros`:
 ```sh
 rosrun universal_robot_ros universal_robot -i 10.162.34.61